KattsonBastos/modern-data-stack/study-notes/concepts.md

 </p>

 <p align="justify">
-The thing is that lately the data stack is envolving, moving from on-premise to cloud and shifting from ETL to ELT.
-That means a Modern Data Stack has some extra features: speed, modularized, and
+The thing is that lately the data stack is envolving, moving from on-premise to cloud, shifting from ETL to ELT, and requiring less technical configuration by the data engineer.
+That means a Modern Data Stack has some extra features: higher speed, modularization, and lower cost.
 </p>

 <p align="justify">